noteandmark/spring-studyworks/README.md

 *Technologies used*

-Java11, Spring Framework

-Spring Data JPA, Hibernate, JDBC Template, PostgreSQL, H2,
+Java11, Spring Framework; Spring Data JPA, Hibernate, JDBC Template, PostgreSQL, H2; JUnit, Mockito; Hibernate Validator, Jakarta Validation; Thymeleaf, Bootstrap

-JUnit, Mockito

-Hibernate Validator, Jakarta Validation,

-Thymeleaf, Bootstrap

 Overall, web application utilizes a modern Java Spring stack with Thymeleaf for templating and PostgreSQL as the database.
 It ensures data integrity and validation through the use of Hibernate Validator, and testing is facilitated using JUnit 5 and Mockito.
 Additionally, Bootstrap provides a clean and responsive user interface, enhancing the overall user experience.